Balvald/ArtemisScannerTracker/README.md

 ![Table_View](./pictures/ASTCodexTableView.png "AST Codex Window in Table view")
 ![Tree_View](./pictures/ASTCodexTreeView.png "AST Codex Window in Tree/Hierarchical view")

-- Tabs: Table View, Tree View
+- Tabs: Exobiology Table, Exobiology Tree, Exploration Table, Exploration Tree
-    - Enables switching between the two views to look at the data.
-The Tree view is due to undergo some changes in the near future.
+    - Enables switching between the two views to look at the two different datasets.
+The Values for the Exploration views are not set at all as of right now.
 - Search
     - Write your search term for any System, Planet, Species into the text field and press the button with the "🔍" to search for that term in the data you have collected.
-- Table View
+- Exobiology Table
     - Only visible when the Table view tab is selected.
     - Can sort all data alphabetically for systems, bodies (planets) or species by clicking their respective columns.
     - Can sort for sold or unsold data with the "Sold" column.
     - Sort for the base value of an exobiology scan by clicking the "Value" column.
-- Tree View
+- Exobiology Tree
     - Only visible when the Tree view tab is selected.
     - Individual entries are found under their respective system node.
     - Each system node denotes the known amount that the system is worth at the least.